Violin Sonatina (Sibelius): History

 The Violin Sonatina received its premiere in Helsinki, Finland, on 6 December 1915, on the occasion of the semi-centennial of Sibelius's birth (during which there were many concerts celebrating the composer); the soloists were the Polish-American violinist Richard Burgin and the Finnish pianist Eino Lindholm.
-Also on the program was the String Quartet in B-flat major (Op.
+Also on the program was the String Quartet (Op.
 4, 1890), the suite for solo piano Kyllikki (Op.
-41, 1904), and the String Quartet in D minor, Voces intimae (Op.
+41, 1904), and the String Quartet, Voces intimae (Op.
 56, 1909).

 Structure and music

 The Violin Sonatina is in three movements, as follows:

 The piece was published in 1921 by Edition Wilhelm Hansen.

-Movement I

 The first movement begins in 4/4 time before switching to 2/2 for the Allegro.
-It has a duration of about 3.75 minutes.
+It has a duration of about 3 3/4 minutes.

-Movement II

-The second movement is in 6/4 time and has a duration of about 4.5 minutes.
+The second movement is in 6/4 time and has a duration of about 4 1/2 minutes.

-Movement III

 The third movement begins 4/4 time before switching to 2/4 at the Allegretto.
 It has a duration of about four minutes.